 Near the northern edge of the reservoir Ross points out an active Beaver Lodge to us.
 A beaver lodge is the home of the American Beaver and is created from sticks, mud and rocks.
 A small opening at the top of the lodge provides air.

 As we walk closer to the woods we stop in front of an old Eastern Hemlock tree which has been punctured with large rectangular holes.
-Ross explains that these holes were created by a Pileated Woodpecker looking for one of their favorite foods: Carpenter Ants.
+The holes were created by a Pileated Woodpecker looking for one of their favorite foods: Carpenter Ants.
 Pileated Woodpeckers are North America’s largest living woodpecker and provided the model for the famous cartoon Woody Woodpecker.
 Their habitat is large mature forest such as the woods which surround Monksville Reservoir.
 Click here to hear a Pileated Woodpecker!

 The 2,100 acre Tranquility Ridge County Park is an extension of New York’s Sterling Forest found just north of where we are now.